ZupIT/ritchie-docs/content/en/Standard Inputs/Core Commands.md

 {{% alert color="info" %}}

-If you need to list formulas from every repository you have added, use flag 'ALL'
+If you need to list formulas from every repository you have added, use the flag 'ALL'.

 {{% /alert %}}